 Waterfowl, bear, songbird, shorebird, and other game species' habitats are well studied and mapped in the LMR.
-State natural heritage databases contain some information on reptiles and amphibians, but it is very limited.
-Bottom land hardwoods occur throughout the area and restoration projects often focus on them.
+State natural heritage databases contain limited information on reptiles and amphibians.
+Bottom land hardwoods occur throughout the area and restoration projects often focus on these forested habitats.

 Invasive species in the LMR include privet, kudzu and nutria.
-Kudzu is often mapped as part of sedimentation studies, but it spreads fast Control of these species is important for restoration of habitats.
+Kudzu is often mapped as part of sedimentation studies, but it spreads fast.
+Control of these species is important for restoration of habitats.
 These will be discussed further in the Habitat Needs Assessment.